 Here are my five must know tips on getting the most out your travel to Hanoi, Vietnam.

-When booking a room you get what you paid for.
+When booking accommodation, you get what you paid for.
 Do pay attention to the location of the room.
-If it has windows then it must be facing the road, which is noisy 24/7.
-If the room appears dark then it means that there either no windows whatsoever (our first day reality) or this room is simply facing the wall of an opposite building (our reality of the rest of our stay).
+If it has windows, then it must be facing the road, which is noisy 24/7.
+If the room appears dark, then it means that there either no windows whatsoever (our first-day reality) or this room is simply facing the wall of an opposite building (our reality for the rest of our stay).

 Here is a post by another blogger about the local Hanoi stores:

 While I fell in love with the Vietnamese food during our trip, I would not recommend eating their street food.
-Some other Asian countries like Taiwan, Japan and Thailand are known for their street food and are safe to eat, here the fellow nomad should exercise caution and eat in restaurants and cafes with good reviews.
-The only exception is fruits, not pilled or cut.
+Some other Asian countries like Taiwan, Japan, and Thailand are known for their street food and are safe to eat.
+Here the fellow nomad should exercise caution and eat in restaurants and cafes with good reviews.
+The only exception is fruits, which are untouched, uncut, or peeled.

 Here is more information about food and water safety: